Skip to Content

 1. Is it ok for the 2-stroke engine to smoke?

 No, it’s not ok for any engine to blow smoke.
-While a two-stroke engine burns oil, it should not result in any smoke.
+While a two-stroke engine boils oil, it should not result in any smoke.
 If the lawnmower is not correctly maintained, bluish-white smoke can be generated.
 In that case, further diagnosis is needed.

 2. Can the wrong grade of lube oil cause smoke?